-The California Breast Cancer Research Program (CBCRP) was established pursuant to the 1993 Breast Cancer Act (AB 2055 (B. Friedman) [Chapter 661, Statutes of 1993] and AB 478 (B. Friedman) [Chapter 660, Statutes of 1993]).
-The program is responsible for administering funds for breast cancer research in California.
+The California Breast Cancer Research Program (CBCRP) was established pursuant to passage by the California Legislature of the 1993 Breast Cancer Act (i.e., AB 2055 (B. Friedman) [Chapter 661, Statutes of 1993] and AB 478 (B. Friedman) [AB 478, Statutes of 1993]).
+The program is responsible for administering funding for breast cancer research in the State of California.